Troubleshooting Guide

 Section titled “PKARR & Discovery Issues”PKARR Record Not Resolving

-Section titled “PKARR Record Not Resolving”Symptom: Public-key domain doesn’t resolve, apps can’t find Homeserver
+Section titled “PKARR Record Not Resolving”Symptom: A user public key does not resolve, so apps cannot find that user’s Homeserver.

 Common Causes: